Sparkle HDL

 count

--- ✓ RIGHT: For complex state, use manual IR construction
+-- β RIGHT: Use manual IR construction for complex feedback

 - Basic arithmetic: